tsgates/arch-wiki-markdown/wiki/Equinox_Desktop_Environment.md

 Starting the DE
 ---------------

-To bring up EDE you can either use a Display Manager or use startx.
+To bring up EDE you can either use a Display manager or use startx.
 If you choose the later, just write the following to the .xinitrc of your
 user: